tdownie0/music-theor-ease/topics/Website_Setup/ch3.md

 from the repository inside.
 At this point we have successfully downloaded the source code to our local machine.

-Once you reach this point, you can now use `cd music-theor-ease` to navigate to the directory.
-As a side note, you may press tab after entering `cd m`, and your terminal will attempt to auto-complete what you are typing based on the folders and files currently stored in the directory.
-As long as you do not have any other files or folders starting with "m" in this directory, your terminal should correctly fill in the remaining letters for you.
-This can greatly speed you up as you navigate through the command line interface (CLI).
-Once inside the directory, you can now run `npm run dev` and either "ctrl + click" the part that says <http://localhost:3000>, or manually type the address in your web browser to explore the site that we will be studying in detail.
-This command runs a local development server so you can experience the sites that you are currently working on.
-The site will only be available to you locally as long as the local server is running.
+Once this point is reached, using `cd music-theor-ease` will navigate us inside the directory.
+As a side note, pressing the tab key after entering `cd m` will cause the terminal to attempt auto-completion.
+This auto-completion is based on the directories and files currently stored in a directory.
+If there are not any other files or directories starting with "m" in the current directory, our terminal should correctly fill in the remaining letters for us.
+This can greatly speed up as anyone's navigation through the command line interface (CLI).
+Once inside the directory, we can now run `npm run dev` and either "ctrl + click" the part that appears with <http://localhost:3000>, or manually type this address into our web browser to explore the site that we will be studying in detail.
+This command runs a local development server so that we can experience using the web browser with the sites that we are working on.
+The site will only be available to us locally as long as the local server is running.

 ## Installing Plugins